MEwers96/Workout-Timer-IOS/README.md

 # CODE UPDATE 4/25/19:
 1. Reform comments that are outdated.
 Specify updates below Description section of comments.
 Explain exactly what the additions do.

+2. Review code for repetitive code which may be simplified.

 # Current Progress:
 1. ~~Create simple main page for the timer, icluding the timer/interval labels, buttons, and all other required media to funciton~~